totallyquiche/better-banners/readme.txt

 == Screenshots ==

-1. This screenshot shows a plain-text banner created using Better Banners
+1. A plain-text banner created using Better Banners
-2. This screenshot shows a banner with text and an image created using Better Banners.
+2. A banner with text and an image created using Better Banners
-3. This image shows the banner post admin page.
+3. The admin page for editing Better Banners

 == Changelog ==

+= 1.0.1 =

+* Fixes a bug in which custom CSS in the options page would display escape characters
+* Adds a clearfix to the banner so it retains its height when child elements are floating
+* Updates WYSIWYG editor initialization check for Chrome compatibility
+* Applies textarea escaping for added security against XSS attacks
+* Updates screenshot descriptions

 = 1.0.0 =

 * Initial release!

 == Upgrade Notice ==

+= 1.0.1 =

+Update for minor bug fixes and security updates.

 = 1.0.0 =